crystal-lang/rfcs/text/0020-target-annotation.md

 - Should there be warnings and should they be be suppressible or configurable?
 - Do we really need to guard the `@[Target]` def with arch flags or only the callsites?

+## Future possibilities

-- How can we provide helpers for  runtime feature detection?
+- Helpers for runtime feature detection.
+Example: https://github.com/spider-gazelle/simd/blob/main/src/simd/detect.cr?rgh-link-date=2026-02-18T03%3A00%3A47Z
 - Clang/gcc style automatic static/dynamic dispatch could be useful for Crystal? (https://github.com/crystal-lang/crystal/issues/16570#issuecomment-3760342769)
 - `debug` and `optimize` seem a bit distance from CPU features, so maybe they should be excluded from this proposal (defer to future discussion)

-## Future possibilities

 [target_feature]: https://doc.rust-lang.org/reference/attributes/codegen.html#r-attributes.codegen.target_feature
 [zig #1018]: https://github.com/ziglang/zig/issues/1018